EnaLuhadia26/netflix-data-analysis-powerbi/README.md

 # Netflix Data Analysis Dashboard

-This project uses Power BI and PostgreSQL to analyze Netflix’s content library using a public dataset from Kaggle.
+This project uses Power BI to analyze Netflix’s content library using a public dataset from Kaggle.

 ## Tools Used
 - Power BI